6 Great Places For Craft Beer in Wellington, New Zealand

 This article has partner links that I may receive compensation from at no cost to you.
 Thank you for supporting my site by using them!

 Craft beer is growing in popularity in New Zealand, and nowhere is that more visible than in the capital, Wellington.
 The city is fairly small, with a compact CBD, making it easy for drinkers to get around on foot.
 Within a few blocks of my hotel, there were at least a dozen great places to drink awesome beer, making it one of the most densely beer-populated cities in the world.
-I tried to get to as many as I could, but even then, there were plenty of bars that I missed.
+I tried to get to as many as possible, but even then, I missed plenty of bars.
 Here is my guide to the best places to drink craft beer in Wellington, the craft beer capital of New Zealand, including beer bars, taprooms, and breweries.

 The Best Craft Beer Bars in Wellington, New Zealand